marcjulianschwarz/obsidian-vault-blog/README.md

+# MJ's Blog

 Blog posts are authored in markdown format and stored in the `⁠> Posts` directory.
-My custom [go-blog](https://github.com/marcjulianschwarz/go-blog) build tool transforms these source files into optimized [static web pages](https://github.com/marcjulianschwarz/marc-julian.com) for [my blog](https://marc-julian.com/blog/).
+My custom [go-blog](https://github.com/marcjulianschwarz/go-blog) build tool transforms these source files into optimized [static web pages](https://github.com/marcjulianschwarz/marc-julian.com) for [my blog (MJ's Blog)](https://marc-julian.com/blog/).

 ## Recent Posts

+The following table is automatically updated with new posts as they appear in the posts directory.
+It only shows posts that are not marked as skipped or archived.

 <!-- QueryToSerialize: TABLE WITHOUT ID ("[" + blog-title + "](" + "https://marc-julian.com/blog/posts/" + replace(file.name, ".md", "") + ")") AS "URL", blog-published as "Published" FROM "Posts" WHERE blog-skip != true and blog-archive != true SORT blog-published desc -->
 <!-- SerializedQuery: TABLE WITHOUT ID ("[" + blog-title + "](" + "https://marc-julian.com/blog/posts/" + replace(file.name, ".md", "") + ")") AS "URL", blog-published as "Published" FROM "Posts" WHERE blog-skip != true and blog-archive != true SORT blog-published desc -->